mnr/writing-wip/hotmeal.md

 “I’m sure they did.
 Hestia is trying to restrict access to food.
 They built their oven to work with their food - and *only* their food.
 They control the seed, they control the harvest, they control the preparation.
 It’s proprietary from field to consumer, locking out anyone who wants to do it themselves.
 That’s wrong and Abundancy is working to prevent it.”

-"But Hestia only controls food boxes and ovens," says Araci.
-"They aren't stopping me from using a boiler and a pouch."
+“But Hestia only controls food boxes and ovens,” says Araci.
+“They aren’t stopping me from using a boiler and a pouch.”

-"Not yet.
+“Not yet.
 But boil pouches made fresh food obsolete.
 Hestia will eventually try to make them obsolete.
-Then yes, they will stop you from cooking with boiler and pouch."
+Then yes, they will stop you from cooking with boiler and pouch.”

 “That’s interesting, but I’m mainly concerned about Dakota.
 What was she working on?”